 The Director shall review all other exception requests.
-Administrative exceptions include requests to modify nonconforming principal structures in the RPA buffer under § 61-14.C.1 (e.g. additions, decks or garages on an existing home) and requests for exceptions to § 61-10 (General Performance Standards for Development).

-For exception requests to modify nonconforming principal structures in the RPA buffer to be heard by the Director, at least 70 percent of the principal structure must remain intact and the modification must be compatible in bulk and scale to those in the surrounding neighborhood or area, as determined by the Director.
+Administrative exceptions include requests to modify nonconforming principal structures in the RPA buffer under § 61-14.C.1 (e.g., decks, garages, and other customary and incidental structures that are attached to the principle structure) and requests for exceptions to § 61-10 (General Performance Standards for Development).
+For exception requests to modify nonconforming principal structures in the RPA buffer to be heard by the Director, at least 70 percent of the principal structure must remain intact, and the modification must be compatible in bulk and scale to those in the surrounding neighborhood or area, as determined by the Director.
 If these criteria are not met, the modification shall be subject to the exception request requirements for redevelopment under 61-16.A, which require review by CBORC.